MarkusJx/node-java-bridge/README.md

 13. `char` or `java.lang.Character` values will be converted to `string`
 14. Java arrays will be converted to javascript arrays, applying the rules mentioned above except
 15. Byte arrays will be converted to `Buffer` and vice-versa

-## Command line interface

-This module also provides a command line interface that allows you to generate typescript definitions for your java classes.
-The command line interface is called `java-ts-definition-generator` and can be installed using `npm install -g java-ts-definition-generator`.
-The full documentation can be found [here](https://github.com/MarkusJx/java-ts-definition-generator).